Fiserv/ipg-na/docs/3dsecure-md/SOAPAPIIntegration.md

 ## Non-Payment Authentication (NPA)

-For cases, where you would prefer to register your customers’ credit card on file without charging them in the same session, you can submit a 'payerAuth' request to our Gateway with a value ‘02’ in “threeDSEmvCoMessageCategory” element.
+For cases, where you would prefer to register your customers’ credit card on file without charging them in the same session, you can submit a payerAuth request to our Gateway with a value ‘02’ in “threeDSEmvCoMessageCategory” element.

 As it is mandatory to use Strong Customer Authentication (SCA) for all new cards added to Card-On-File, NPA transaction request must include “ThreeDSRequestorChallengeIndicator” value ’04’ and “ThreeDSRequestorAuthenticationIndicator” value ‘04=Add card’.